-There have been celebrated independence results over the past century, but as far as I know they all fall into four classes:
+There have been celebrated independence results over the past century, but as far as I know they all fall into five classes, none of which would encompass the independence of $P \stackrel{?}{=} NP$ from ZF set theory:

-- (1) Independence of statements that are themselves about formal systems: for example, that assert their own unprovability a given system, or the system's consistency.
+- (1) Independence of statements that are themselves about formal systems: for example, that assert their own unprovability in a given system, or the system's consistency.
 This is the class produced by Gödel's incompleteness theorems. - (2) Independence of statements in transfinite set theory, such as CH and AC.
-Unlike "ordinary" mathematical statements-P ≠ NP, the Riemann hypothesis, etc.-the set-theoretic ones can't be rephrased in the language of elementary arithmetic; only questions about their provability from various axiom systems are arithmetical.
+Unlike "ordinary" mathematical statements-P≠NP, the Riemann hypothesis, etc.-the set-theoretic statements can't be phrased in the language of elementary arithmetic; only questions about their provability from various axiom systems are arithmetical.
 For that reason, one can question whether CH, AC, and so on need to have definite truth-values at all, independent of the axiom system.
-In any case, the independence of set-theoretic principles seems different in kind, and less "threatening," than the independence of arithmetical statements. - (3) Independence from "weak" systems, which don't encompass all accepted mathematical reasoning.
-Goodstein's Theorem [98], and the non-losability of the Kirby-Paris hydra game [138] are two examples of interesting arithmetical statements that can be proved using small amounts of set theory (or ordinal induction), but not within Peano arithmetic. - (4) Independence from ZF set theory of strange combinatorial statements, which (alas) would never have been studied if not for their independence.
-Harvey Friedman [90] has produced striking examples of such statements.
+In any case, the independence of set-theoretic principles seems different in kind, and less "threatening," than the independence of arithmetical statements. - (3) Independence from ZFC (ZF plus the Axiom of Choice) of various statements about metric spaces, measure the-